Vishalkondi/Swiggy-application/README.md

 # 🚀 **DevOps Real-time Project: Swiggy Clone App Deployment**

 In this **real-time DevOps project**, I demonstrate how to **deploy a Swiggy Clone App** using various modern tools and services in the DevOps ecosystem.
+This project demonstrates a real-world DevOps pipeline by deploying a Swiggy Clone React Application using modern DevOps tools and best practices
 ## 🛠️ Tools & Services Used:

 1. **Terraform** ![Terraform](https://img.shields.io/badge/Terraform-7B42BC?style=flat-square&logo=terraform&logoColor=white)